-As I mentioned in the previous two articles, each medical school has the liberty to create its own selection process.
+As I mentioned in the previous two articles, each medical school is free to create its own selection process.
 Some schools require certain minimum GPAs and MCATs.
 Other medical schools place more emphasis on research, clinical experience or community service.

 Similarly, not every medical school is going to accept update letters.

 However, since you are going to apply to multiple medical schools (according to the Association of American Medical Colleges, applicants apply to an average of 16 medical schools), the odds are good that there will be schools among your list that will accept update letters.

 Medical school update letters, what are they?
 Should you write any?

 The purpose is right there in the name, they are letters that provide some sort of update, hopefully, one that is meaningful.